biopython/biopython.github.io/wiki/User_Davidw/cookbook.md

 [PLAN](http://bioinfo.noble.org/plan) is a free online service for BLAST based sequence annotation provided by the Noble institute.
-At present the people that run PLAN limit users querie's to 1000 records.
+At present the people that run PLAN limit user's queries to 1000 records.
 This recipe shows how to split a fasta file containing thousands of records into smaller files with filenames that include the range of records included in the file.